K1ngBCP/Forecasting/README.md

 # Forecasting
-Prediction Polution from dataset usingrandom forest regressor
+Prediction Polution from dataset using random forest regressor